renruyi/docker-dynamic-redis/README.md

 # docker-dynamic-redis
 Forked from [urlgrey/docker-dynamic-redis](https://github.com/urlgrey/docker-dynamic-redis).
-The only different is that this image will load geo.so by default.
+The only thing different is that this image will load geo.so by default.
 Docker image for the [Dynamic Redis](https://matt.sh/dynamic-redis) server.
 Uses a Dockerfile based on the official Redis Docker image.
 See the [Redis Docker documentation](https://github.com/docker-library/docs/tree/master/redis) for examples of how to run the Docker image with custom configuration and storage options.
 Please file an issue here if you discover incompatibilities.

 # Running